 What benefits will my child get participating in Forest School?

-Forest School supports the holistic development of the child through:
+Forest schools supports the holistic development of the child:

-- Knowledge and understanding – using all of the senses, problem-solving and real-life learning
+• Gaining knowledge and understanding – Using all of our senses, problem solving and real-life learning.

-- Individualised learning – careful observation allows adults to tailor support of children’s own interests and stages of development.
+• Individualised learning – Careful observation allows adults to tailor support to children’s own interests and stage of development.